London Marathon 2020 spectators' guide - 4 October

-Every April, the world-famous London Marathon draws almost 40,000 runners and thousands of excited spectators to England's capital city.
+Every April, the world-famous London Marathon draws over 40,000 runners and thousands of excited spectators to England's capital city.

-This year's race, which will take place on Sunday 26 April 2020, will continue to the good charitable work of 2019 which raised a world record of £66.4m, bringing the total raised for good causes since the event's inception to well over £1 billion.
+As a result, the 2020 London Marathon will take place on Sunday, 4 October 2020 and will aim continue to the good charitable work of 2019 which raised a world record of £66.4m, bringing the total raised for good causes since the event's inception to well over £1 billion.

 While no one can take away from the incredible effort put in by the runners themselves, many will tell you that it's the crowd in London that keeps them plodding on when the tiredness hits and their legs turn to jelly.